Black Hawk War (1865–1872): Ute version of causes

 The Native American version recognizes that the incident at Manti was not the single cause of the war but rather was the last of several events that had built up anger and frustration of the natives since 1849.
-Some of these events included the murder of Black Hawk's family at Battle Creek 1849 (which John Lowry was involved in), the killing of 70 of his kin including beheadings at Fort Utah in 1850, the Bear River Massacre in 1863, and the "Squaw Fight" Grass valley massacre in 1865.
+Some of these events included the murder of Black Hawk's family at Battle Creek 1849 (which John Lowry was involved in), the killing of 70 of his kin including beheadings at Fort Utah in 1850, the Bear River Massacre in 1863 (which did not involve Mormons), and the "Squaw Fight" Grass valley massacre in 1865.
 In addition there was a local drought in 1864, and the food shortage in Mormon settlements and the US Indian agent's failure to provide enough supplies to Utes on the new Uintah Reservation brought many native bands to the brink of starvation.
 It is believed that Ute leaders, especially Chief Black Hawk, were aware that within a few years life as they knew it was about to end, creating "reservations" for tribes was a death sentence.
 Chief Black Hawk's personal agony was due to his people becoming increasingly famished, sick, and their alarming death rate while being forced to live in the conditions of the reservations.
 Typically tribes were given the least habitable areas within Utah territory, making livestock or agriculture impossible.

 Black Hawk had personally experienced the settlers' distrust and contempt for his people.
 He had been beaten for a supposed theft with a bucket; his family members had been shot, and supposedly their heads taken as trophies in the Fort Utah War.
 He had been forced to lead Mormon militia against his own people.
 He was not alone; other natives had badly suffered physical and emotional torment due to white settlers who were on their lands.